 – Artificial intelligence, robotics, and the female

 – The female “diva” icon in digital media

 – Anonymity protection and female voices in the digital world

-We look for 300-500 word summary along with biography by end of January 2020, extended to end of February 2020...for presentation at conference on 25th June 2020 – speaking length will be 15-20 minutes for maximum discussion time.
-Invitations will go out by end of February.
-Send proposals to email@example.com.
+We look for 300-500 word summary along with biography by date to be announced...for presentation at conference autumn 2020 – speaking length will be 15-20 minutes for maximum discussion time.
+Invitations will go out in timely way.
+Send proposals to firstname.lastname@example.org.
 Suggested donations to be announced.

 Venue: Amnesty International Building, Shoreditch, London.

 Convenors: Catriona Miller (Glasgow Caledonian University, Glasgow, Scotland) , Roula Maria Dib (American University, Dubai, Emirates) and Leslie Gardner (Dept PPS,University of Essex, England).

 The conference is co-endorsed by the Department of Psychosocial and Psychoanalytic Studies, University of Essex and the International Association of Jungian Studies with support of a grant from The Chase Feminist Network, London.